alphagov/govuk-import-export-prototype/answer/shipping-goods.markdown

    url: '/'
  - name: Business and self employed
    url: '/'
+ - name: Exporting and doing business abroad
+   url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---
 {% contentfor summary %}

-Use a [Standard Shipping Note](/government/uploads/system/uploads/attachment_data/file/442288/standard_shipping_note.pdf) (PDF, 23.1KB) (SSN) if you’re transporting goods overseas.
+Use a [Standard Shipping Note](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/442288/standard_shipping_note.pdf) (PDF, 23.1KB) (SSN) if you’re transporting goods overseas.

 You must use the SSN to give carriers and customs officials information about the goods and the companies involved in sending, shipping and receiving them.

 You must fill in a separate SSN for each shipment you make and send it to your shipping company or freight forwarder.

 ^You can use a [freight forwarder](http://www.bifa.org/members) to help you ship goods internationally.^